-- Extends to a minimum of 500mm either side of the service line (distance to be assessed as part of the Authority to Proceed - Excavations and Ground Penetration (See section 4.9.1). - Consider reference to the Service Provider's specification, for example no mechanical digging within 3m of an intermediate pressure gas main; and - Be marked out by the Groundwork Supervisor or Groundworks Nominated Responsible Person once the line of the service has been established.
+- Extends to a minimum of 500mm either side of the service line - However, this distance can be greater for higher voltage or higher pressure cables. - The specific distance must be assessed as part of the Authority to Proceed - Excavations and Ground Penetration (See section 4.9.1). - Consider reference to the Service Provider's specification, for example no mechanical digging within 3m of an intermediate pressure gas main; and - Be marked out by the Groundwork Supervisor or Groundworks Nominated Responsible Person once the line of the service has been established.